IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {: #fig-inter-domain-link title="Inter-domain Ethernet and IP link discovery"}

-Different information is required to be encoded by the P-PNC within the plug-id attribute of the Etherent LTPs to discover cross-layer links and inter-domain Ethernet links.
+Different information is required to be encoded by the P-PNC within the plug-id attribute of the Ethernet LTPs to discover cross-technology Ethernet links and inter-domain Ethernet links.

-If the P-PNC does not know a priori whether an Ethernet interface on a router terminates a cross-layer link or an inter-domain Ethernet link, it has to report at the MPI two Ethernet LTPs representing the same Ethernet interface, e.g., both the Ethernet LTP 3-0 and the Ethenet LTP 3-1, supported by LTP 3-0, shown in {{fig-inter-domain-link}}:
+If the P-PNC does not know a priori whether an Ethernet interface on an IP router terminates a cross-technology Ethernet link or an inter-domain Ethernet link, it has to report at the MPI two Ethernet LTPs representing the same Ethernet interface, e.g., both the Ethernet LTP 3-0 and the Ethernet LTP 3-1, supported by LTP 3-0, shown in {{fig-inter-domain-link}}:

 - The physical Ethernet LTP (e.g., LTP 3-0 in BR11, as shown in
-{{fig-inter-domain-link}}) is used to represent the physical adjacency between the router Ethernet interface and either the adjacent router Ethernet interface (in case of a single-layer Ethernet link) or the optical NE Ethernet interface (in case of a multi-layer Ethernet link).
+{{fig-inter-domain-link}}) is used to represent the physical adjacency between the Ethernet interface on an IP router and the Ethernet interface on its physically adjacent node, which can be either an IP router
+(in case of a single-technology Ethernet link) or an optical node (in case of a multi-technology Ethernet link).
-Therefore, as described in {{cross-layer-link-discovery}}, the P-PNC reports, within the plug-id attribute of this LTP, the LLDP information sent by the corresponding router Ethernet interface; such as the {BR11,3} and {BR21,4} plug-id values reported, respectively, by the Ethernet LTP 3-0 on BR11 and by the Ethernet LTP 4-0 on BR21, as shown in {{fig-inter-domain-link}};
+Therefore, as described in {{cross-technology-link-discovery}}, the P-PNC reports, within the plug-id attribute of this LTP, the LLDP information sent by the corresponding Ethernet interface on the IP router; such as the {BR11,3} and {BR21,4} plug-id values reported, respectively, by the Ethernet LTP 3-0 on BR11 and by the Ethernet LTP 4-0 on BR21, as shown in {{fig-inter-domain-link}};